-This next one pushes the budget again, though only by 10p, for a luxury breakfast!
+This next one pushes the budget again, though only by 10p.
+For a luxury breakfast!
 It’s porridge (20p worth value range oats) made with water, but with a huge box of blueberries (marked down to 75p) and half a bar of Lidl dark chocolate (bar is 30p, so 15p), smashed up.
 Yum.

 Our local Tesco usually does a big mark down around 6pm.
 The one in the next town is a little later at 6.45pm and its prices go right down to 2p for many items.
 Asda starts much earlier in the day with its reductions.
+Lidl has many things, including a basket of bread, reduced to 20p first thing in the morning.
 Martin Lewis wrote an article on the different supermarkets and their reduction times here.

 Unless we’re going to use them that day, we tend to avoid ready chopped things which go off quickly.
 Whole vegetables and fruit will keep for a few days and bread will be good for a couple of days or can go straight in the freezer.
 Christmas Eve and New Year’s Eve filled our freezer with 10p loaves and buns!

 The Free Food section about gardening, giving and foraging.